laskaux/laskaux.github.io/_posts/2019-11-14-knick-summary-operations.md

 **08&nbsp; FILI-GALVANOPUNCTURE OF ANEURYSMS**&nbsp; [Edwards, Gallinger, Thackery, and Chickering]<br/>
-The doctors save Mr. Gatchell from his aortic aneurysm following a gavanic procedure, combining wire insertion and electrothrombosis.
-Edwards is a coauthor of the (fictional) original paper.
+The doctors save Mr. Gatchell from his aortic aneurysm following a gavanic procedure that combines wire insertion and electrothrombosis.
+Edwards coauthors the original paper.
 &nbsp;(104) <br /><br />

 **09&nbsp; UTERINE PERFORATION CLOSURE**&nbsp; [Thackery, Harriet, and Chickering]<br/>
-A Slovakian woman performs a surgical abortion to herself.
+A Slovakian woman performs a surgical abortion on herself.
 The bleeding on her left uterine wall evetually leads to her death.
 &nbsp;(104) <br /><br />